-- If plan review training is necessary, contact your Michigan Department of Agriculture (MDA) Plan Review Specialist.
-Use MDA's plan review manual, checklist, calculators, and other plan review form letters and materials. - Organize the records to be audited.
+- If plan review training is necessary, contact your Michigan Department of Agriculture and rural Development (MDARD) Plan Review Specialist.
+Use MDARD's plan review manual, checklist, calculators, and other plan review form letters and materials. - Organize the records to be audited.
 Arrange the files in chronological order.
 Fasten the material together so that it cannot fall out of the file and become disorganized.
-Discard materials that were either not required to be submitted or used during the review. - Review the MDA's "Sanitarian Training Module on Plan Review." - Conduct quality control evaluations of selected completed plan reviews.
+Discard materials that were either not required to be submitted or used during the review. - Review the MDARD's "Sanitarian Training Module on Plan Review." - Conduct quality control evaluations of selected completed plan reviews.